cocos/cocos-docs/en/editor/publish/build-panel.md

 ## Build Tasks

-On the **Build Tasks** page, one can view the current platform's build progress and build results.
+On the **Build Tasks** page, developers can view the current platform's build progress and build results.

 - **Under construction**: the progress bar is displayed as **blue**.
 - **Successful construction**: the progress bar reaches 100%, and the actual construction time is output and displayed as **green**.